Aug 18, 1852 – July 10, 1928

-Born in Milwaukee in 1852, four years after Wisconsin gained statehood in 1848.
+Born in Milwaukee on 18 August 1852, four years after Wisconsin gained statehood in 1848.
 He was third generation artist in his family.
 Charles’s grandfather Johann George Keller b.
 1800, Meiningen Germany, studied sculpture and drawing with the scene painter at Hof Theater, Meiningen, and later became cabinet maker to the court.
 His official title was Koeniglicher Herzoglicher Hof Kunst Tischler.
 Charles’ father Amalius Keller B. 1824, Meiningen, studied art in Germany but became a cabinetmaker with his father Johann.
 Charles’ grandfather Johann brought his wife and only son Amalius age 21 to Milwaukee in 1845, then an Indian trading post.
-This was 3 years before the failed German revolution in 1948 which brought 3000 more German settlers to the new state of Wisconsin, at the time a 200,000 population.
+This was 3 years before the failed German revolution in 1848 which brought 3000 more German settlers to the new state of Wisconsin, at the time a 200,000 population.

 From an early age Charles was a self taught painter, presumably tutored by father and grandfather.
 In 1873 age 21, he exhibited two paintings in the Cincinnati Industrial Exhibition.
 In 1875 age 23, he exhibited a painting “Training a Dog” at the Chicago Industrial Exhibition.
 In the Brevities feature of the Milwaukee Sentinel (page 8,col 2) on Aug 26, 1875 when he was 23, one finds, “A painter employed by Chas.
 Keller fell off a scaffold while painting a sign for Pollwoth’s home and enjoyed a plunge in the river.”
 Charles married Elizabeth Reinhold in May 6th of 1877 with his recorded occupation of painter on the marriage certificate.
 They had two sons, born in 1878 and 1881, both of whom died in their first year of life.
 Their daughter Anna, born in 1880, thrived.
 In 1882 Charles designed and painted the classic murals on the first asbestos curtain at the Chicago Theatre.